rishabh-bector/rapidengine-ui/README.md

 # rapidengine-ui

-The UI I'm building for Rapid Engine, a game engine written in Go.
+The UI being built for Rapid Engine, a game engine written in Go.

 The RapidEngine repo can be found here: https://github.com/rishabh-bector/rapidengine